ad1312/notes/README.md

-This is the beginnings of a readme file.
+This is an updated readme file.